BigDataIA-Spring2023-Team-12/SutraAI/README.md

 - 🏗️ Develop a backend that connects to Google Drive and allows users to upload their files and transcripts.
 - 🤖 Build vector embeddings and indexing on the textual data for efficient querying.
 - 🔎 Retrieve the relevant context from the data based on user input queries.
-- 🧠 Use GPT-3 for summarization, phrasing, and question-answering to provide the user with a concise and accurate response.
+- 🧠 Use GPT-3.5 Turbo for summarization, phrasing, and question-answering to provide the user with a concise and accurate response.

 ## 📝 Methodology
 The following steps will be followed to achieve the project objectives:
 - Build a backend that connects to Google Drive and allows users to upload their files and transcripts.
 The backend will also provide an API for data retrieval.
 - Develop vector embeddings and indexing on the textual data to improve the efficiency of querying.
 - Use the vector embeddings and indexing to retrieve the relevant context from the data based on user input queries.
-- Use GPT-3 to summarize the retrieved context and provide a concise and accurate response to the user's query.
+- Use GPT-3.5 Turbo to summarize the retrieved context and provide a concise and accurate response to the user's query.
 GPT-3 will also be used for phrasing and question-answering to provide a more natural language response.
 - Build a user interface that allows the user to input queries and displays the relevant response.

 ##  Architecture